rmorshea/purly/README.md

 Open a your browser and navigate to http://127.0.0.1:8000/ before continuing.

-Now you can open up an interact Python interpreter and run the following:
+Now you can open up a Python interpreter window and run the following:

 ```python
 layout = purly.Layout('ws://127.0.0.1:8000/model/stream')